-Hippolyte Marié-DavyEdme Hippolyte Marié-Davy (28 April 1820 – 26 July 1893) was a French chemist and inventor of the 19th century.
+Hippolyte Marié-DavyEdme Hippolyte Marié-Davy (28 April 1820 – 26 July 1893) was a French chemist and inventor during the 19th century.
 He was born in Clamecy, Nièvre.

 In 1854, he invented the first naval periscope, consisting in a vertical tube with two small mirrors fixed at each end at 45°.
 He also invented a mercury bisulfate battery that bears his name, "the Marie-Davy".